gragusa/CovarianceMatrices.jl/README.md

 1. **HAC** - heteroskedasticity and autocorrelation consistent (Andrews, 1996; Newey and West, 1994)
 2. **VARHAC** - Vector Autoregression based HAC (Den Haan and Levine)
 3. **Smoothed** - (Smith, 2014)
-2. **HC**  - hetheroskedasticity consistent (White, 1982)
+4. **HC**  - hetheroskedasticity consistent (White, 1982)
-3. **CRVE** - cluster robust (Arellano, 1986)
+5. **CRVE** - cluster robust (Arellano, 1986)
+6. **DriscolKray**

 The typical application of these estimators is to conduct robust inference about parameters of a statistical model.

 The package extends methods defined in [StatsBase.jl](http://github.com/JuliaStat/StatsBase.jl) and [GLM.jl](http://github.com/JuliaStat/GLM.jl) to provide a plug-and-play replacement for the standard errors calculated by default by [GLM.jl](http://github.com/JuliaStat/GLM.jl).

-The API can be used regardless of whether the model is fit with [GLM.jl](http://github.com/JuliaStat/GLM.jl) and developer can extend their fit functions to provides robust standard errors.
+The API can be used regardless of whether the model is fit with [GLM.jl](http://github.com/JuliaStat/GLM.jl) and developers can extend their fit functions to provide robust standard errors.

 # Quick tour